Aedan-Johnson/CyberPatriot-Toolkit/README.md

 ## Features

 - **Runs as Administrator only** (will quit if not)
-- One script—no dependencies (just place program installers in the same folder)
+- One script—no dependencies (just place program installers in the same folder, or let it auto-download!)
 - **Main Menu:**
     - 1. CyberPatriot Security Hardening (CIS recommendations)
     - 2. Program Installer (pick one or all from a categorized menu)